llemesss/gestao-igreja/RENDER-SUPABASE-DEPLOY.md

 - Authentication uses JWT signed by the backend.
 Tokens are saved and sent via the client axios instance.
 - CORS is enabled with `CORS_ORIGIN`.
 Adjust as needed.
 - If you plan to migrate to Supabase Auth later, we can adapt the server to verify Supabase JWTs and move registration to Supabase.

+## Optional: render.yaml

+You can commit the provided `render.yaml` at the repository root to define both services (frontend and backend) for one-click deploy on Render.
+Set environment variables in Render dashboard for the keys marked with `sync: false`.